M. M. Mani: Political career

 On 22 April 2017, he accused Sub-collector Sriram Venkitaraman of having mental illness which should be treated at a mental health facility.
 This was after Mr. Venkitaraman took down a cross which was in an encroached area.
 He has accused Mr. Venkitaraman of having RSS ties as well.
 Later on, he made a statement about Pombilai Orumai, which was controversial.
 He accused them of having illicit affairs with several men while they held a protest a few years back.
 Following this, Pombilai Orumai has been conducting a protest.
 They want Mr. Mani to either apologize to them directly or resign from his position.
 Several CPI(M) members and opposition leaders have expressed concerns about Mani's statements as well.
 Mr. Mani expressed regret but has not apologized to Pombilai Orumai.
 Furthermore, he has accused some organizations of assisting Pombilai Orumai in starting the protest.
 BJP declared a hartal demanding Mani's resignation.

 On 25 April 2017, chief minister, Pinarayi Vijayan defended Mr. Mani saying Mani's remarks regarding women were distorted and magnified by the media.
 Vijayan also said that Mr. Mani's Idukki dialect and colloquial use of Malayalam also contributed to people misinterpreting his words.
 Mr.Mani said that he did not use the word "woman" in any part of his 17-minute speech and that specific parts of his speech were edited by the media to mislead people.

 MM Mani was the Kerala Minister of Electricity and his ministry is being alleged by opposition leaders and senior administrators as the main reason for one of the largest floods in the state which claimed 400 lives and displaced more than 15 lakh people.
-Poor management of dams and its operations lead to the preventable, and man-made flood.
+Poor management of dams and its operations led to the preventable, and man-made flood.
 Following the uprising against Mani & the ministry led by him, a number of PIL's were filed against the Government.
 The Kerala high court constituted an amicus curiae to investigate the matter and submit a report.